maxtkc/mos-herb-site/gallery.md

     alt: Don't you want these things in your bike basket?
   - image: /assets/images/webp/calendulabasket.webp
     alt: Mom would really love this shit
-  - text: "I feel so supported!
-Mo meets you where you are, with no judgement, only kind consideration."
+  - text: "Mo has empowerd me to be an active participant in my health.
+I feel so supported!
+They meet you where you are, with no judgement, only kind consideration."
     attribution: "— Client"
   - image: /assets/images/webp/holdinggoldenrod.webp
     alt: Bro is having a field day